MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/python-webapp.md

 A post-deployment script can, for example, define environment variables expected by the app code.
 Add the script as part of the app code and execute it using startup command.

-To avoid hard-coding specific variable values in your YAML file, you can instead define variables in the pipeline's web interface and then refer to the variable name in the script.
-For more information, see [Variables - Secrets](../process/variables.md#secret-variables).
+To avoid hard-coding specific variable values in your YAML file, you can define variables in the pipeline's web interface and refer to the variable name in the script.
+For more information, see [Variables](../process/variables.md).

 ## Considerations for Django